RichieRob/PredictionPerpsDocs/docs/FullReadMe/Accounting/SyntheticLiquidity/SyntheticPrinciples.md

 ### Principle 5
 Profit only when ISC is refilled

-You can only withdraw profit (take USDCSpent negative) after the synthetic liquidity has been fully replaced by real user inflows.
+DMM can only withdraw profit after the ISC has been fully restored.

 ### Principle 6
 Redeemable sets backed by real USDC

 Every complete set of position tokens in circulation must be backed by real USDC, not synthetic liquidity.

-### Formula
+#### Formula for Principle 6
-Redeemable shares is = -layoffset - maxTilt (can be negative)
+Redeemable shares issued by DMM is = -layoffset - maxTilt (can be negative)

+so for DMM

-so USDCSpent >= Redeemable shares
+ USDCSpent >= Redeemable shares

+and thus

 USDCSpent >= -layoffset - maxTilt

+## Further Reading
+The synthetic principles are founding principles for the development of synthetic liquidity within the prediction perps ledger.
+For discussion about there implementation start with [**Synthetic Overview**](./SyntheticOverview.md)